Stable Roommates with Narcissistic, Single-Peaked, and Single-Crossing Preferences: Fundamental concepts and basic observations

-Second, we also consider a more restricted concept of single-crossingness which requires that the agents that have ties towards a pair are ordered in the middle.
-A profile~$\Pot$ is called \emph{\tiesc} if there is a linear order~$\rhd$ over $V$ such that each pair~$\{x,y\}$ of two distinct agents is \emph{\tiesc with respect to~$\rhd$}, i.e.,
+We also consider a more restricted concept of single-crossingness which requires that the agents that have ties towards a pair are ``ordered in the middle''. \begin{definition}[\Tiescness] Again, let $\rhd$ be a linear order on the agent set~$V$.
+A profile~$\Pot$ on~$V$ is \emph{\tiesc{} with respect to the order~$\rhd$} if for each two distinct agents~$x$ and $y$ it holds that

-See \cref{fig:restricted-profiles} for an illustration of the different types of restricted preferences for the case where the preferences are linear orders.
+\end{definition} See \cref{fig:restricted-profiles} for an illustration of the different types of restricted preferences for the case where the input preference orders are complete and contain no~ties.